-General advice related to your booking: If your holiday pack needs to be resent, for instance.
+General advice related to your booking: For instance, if your holiday pack needs to be resent.

 Out Of Our Support Reach:

-Urgent medical assistance: In the unfortunate case of needing immediate urgent medical assistance, we always recommend that you contact the local emergency services.
-112 is the European emergency number that you can dial free of charge from anywhere in the EU.
+Urgent medical assistance: In the unfortunate case of needing immediate urgent medical help, we always recommend that you contact local emergency services.
+112 is the European emergency number you can dial free of charge anywhere in the EU.
 It will get you straight through to the emergency services – police, ambulance etc. We also recommend that you follow the recommendations of your travel insurance.
-This is due to the fact that our staff is not in a position to give accurate medical advice from Dublin.
+This is because our staff is not in a position to give accurate medical advice from Dublin.

-Airlines: Flight delays, lost luggage and other issues arising with your flight will need to be addressed directly with the airline.
-There isn’t much we can do about these issues, unless you are having trouble communicating with the airline representative and then our team might be able to help you with translation.
+Airlines: Flight delays, lost luggage, and other issues arising from your flight will need to be addressed directly with the airline.
+There isn’t much we can do about these issues unless you are having trouble communicating with the airline representative, and then our team might be able to help you with translation.

-Finally, we recommend that you download your holiday pack before your trip starts as it contains important information related to the services booked with us, as well as the contact number for our assistance line.
+Finally, we recommend that you download your Travel Documents before your trip starts as it contains essential information related to the services booked with us, as well as the contact number for our assistance line.

 For more information about our services, the Camino de Santiago routes, or to book your Camino trip, don’t hesitate to contact our travel specialists.